2009 Hamilton 400: Race 4

 Race 4 was held on Sunday 19 April.

 Qualifying

 The new format for Sunday qualifying made its debut, a return to traditional qualifying methods with all cars on the track together.
 The session was red flagged late in the session with many of the faster runners caught out just warming up for their final runs at pole after Tim Slade crashed.
 Steven Johnson was fastest at the time, securing only his second pole position, his previous, Canberra in 2001, also a street circuit.
-Team mate James Courtney started alongside as Ford dominated the timesheet occupying eight of the top ten position with the only Holdens the garry Rogers Motorsport duo of Michael Caruso and Lee Holdsworth occupying the third row of the grid behind Steven Richards and Jamie Whincup.
+Teammate James Courtney started alongside as Ford dominated the timesheet occupying eight of the top ten position with the only Holdens the garry Rogers Motorsport duo of Michael Caruso and Lee Holdsworth occupying the third row of the grid behind Steven Richards and Jamie Whincup.

 Race

 Dean Fiore started from pitlane while Tim Slade's car was too heavily damaged to continue.
 Johnson ran away from the start to lead while Steven Richards jumped past James Courtney for second as the safety car came out to attend a collision between Mark Winterbottom and the wall.
 Todd Kelly, being pressured by Jason Bargwanna, then struck Winterbottom.
 Kelly limped back to the pits while Winterbottom was stranded on the track with broken steering.

 Whincup, unable to make progress against Johnson, Richards and Courtney, pitted early to try to get clear air, but it was a slow stop.
 Johnson slow built up a lead with Courtney moving into second on lap 22.
 Richards, suffering rear tyre problems, soon succumbed to Holdsworth and Caruso.

 By lap 24 leading cars were pitting in numbers.
 Johnson pitted on lap 26 from the lead.
 Johnson rejoined behind Whincup but ahead of Holdsworth.
 Caruso pitted from second on lap 28, stalling briefly, rejoining behind Lowndes and Richards, just ahead of Coulthard.
 Coulthard claimed a position up the back straight from Caruso.
 Todd Kelly crashed the wall with steering, already repaired once.

 Courtney finally pitted from the lead on lap 32, rejoining behind Whincup, in front of Johnson and Holdsworth.
 Richards was now holding fifth ahead of Lowndes and Coulthard.
 Richards spun off track on lap 46, dumping a number of positions.
 Two laps later Shane van Gisbergen took Rick Kelly off track with an overtaking move gone wrong at the hairpin.
 Both recovered.
 Lowndes broke the front left corner of the car, leaving suspension and wheel deranged after clipping the tyre bundle at the back straight chicane.
 Ingall pulled into the pits trailing smoke with just two laps to go.

 Whincup cleared out to win from the Dick Johnson Racing pair of Courtney and Johnson with Holdsworth's fourth position vaulting him past Will Davison into second place in the championship pointscore.